IBM/event-automation/_ep_1.0/02-installing/06-installing.md

           interval: 45m
    ```

    **Important:** Other factors such as Subscription might enable the automatic updates of your deployments.
-For tight version control of your operators or to install a fixed version, [add specific versions](#adding-specific-versions) of the CASE bundle, and install the operators by using the [CLI](#install-the-operators-by-using-the-cli-oc-ibm-pak).
+For tight version control of your operators or to install a fixed version, [add specific versions](#adding-specific-versions) of the CASE bundle, and then install the [{{site.data.reuse.flink_long}}](#installing-the-ibm-operator-for-apache-flink-by-using-the-command-line) and the [{{site.data.reuse.ep_name}}](#installing-the-event-processing-operator-by-using-the-command-line) operator by using the CLI.

 2. {{site.data.reuse.openshift_cli_login}}
 3. Apply the source by using the following command: